Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Bottom Line:

-I predicted that this was a New England artisinal brand and found this to be a nice diverson from the others in the tasting.
+I predicted that this was a New England artisanal brand and found this to be a nice diversion from the others in the tasting.
 There was this great saltwater taffy note that I… maybe “loved” is too strong a word but certainly “found myself interested by.”

 If you’re looking for something complex and distinct while still conjuring “root beer flavors,” this is a very solid pick.